Franklin-Simpson High School

 Franklin-Simpson High School is a high school in Franklin, Kentucky, United States.
 Franklin-Simpson is the only high school located in Simpson County, Kentucky.
 As of 2016, the school has 916 students enrolled and has 52 full-time teachers.
 The school was built in the 1960s to replace the old high school in Franklin.The school ranks 13th in Kentucky academically.
 Franklin-Simpson also boasts a very successful athletic department, with them constantly being a threat to win district, Regional, and even State Titles.
 Franklin-Simpson has been in the top 20 in the Kentucky state academic rankings since 2014.

 Athletics

 Franklin-Simpson in athletics are known as the Wildcats and Lady Cats.
 The school colors are Blue and White.
-Overall, they have five total State titles to boast, four in football (1979, 1980, 2017 and 2018) and one in baseball (1991).
+Overall, they have five total state titles, four in football with two in class 3A and two in class 4A (1979, 1980, 2017 and 2018) and one in baseball (1991).

 Football: The FSHS Wildcat football team has long been a historic power in southern Kentucky football.
 Consistently winning local district titles, regional titles, and making deep runs in the KHSAA Football playoffs.